 Certain policies allow you to choose how to use your dividends.

 - Reduce the premiums you pay

 At year-end, the company adjusts the policy based on actual performance vs. assumed performance.

 Afterward, the company declares its dividend rate for your whole life insurance policy.

 Some companies offer guaranteed acceptance policies if you want a life insurance policy of $25,000 or less.

 These are mainly used as life insurance for seniors.

-The death benefit is graded during the first few years of the policy.
+Initially, the death benefit is graded during the first few years of the policy.

-Most of these types of policies require little if any medical underwriting.
+Most of these types of policies require little if any, medical underwriting.

 Term life insurance is temporary, providing you with protection for a specified term length.